whiteboxdev/library-defold-grid-engine/README.md

 Adds a tag to the `dge.tag` table.

 #### Parameters
-1. `name`: Hash of a string representation of a tag.
+1. `name`: Hashed name of tag.
 2. `passable`: `bool` indicating whether characters may pass through grid boxes assigned to this tag.

 #### Returns

-Returns the key integer of the added tag.
-This key may be used in a collision map passed to `dge.set_collision_map()`.
+Returns the tag's integer value which may be used when constructing your collision map.

 ---